Trinhtruc1831/NT118.M22_AndroidMusicApp/README.md

 ## Status of repository
 npm firebase@9.6.11
 ## Guideline
-Open "Content" folder in VSCode
+1.Open "Content" folder in VSCode

-Install the .apk file in the android device which used to deploy the app Deploy app by using the command "expo start --dev-client" in VSCode terminal
+2.Install the .apk file in the android device which used to deploy the app

+3.Deploy app by using the command "expo start --dev-client" in VSCode terminal